KFreon/KaelsKabbage/content/posts/18-migrating-to-dotnetcore3-with-efcore/index.md

 There was a breaking change regarding Database sequences and DB generated ID's.
 If you have an entity that has a DB generated or sourced Id as a PK AND you assign it one in C# anyway, EF now assumes the row exists and tracks it as "Modified" instead of "Added".
 This was a problem for me, and I needed to add `.ValueGeneratedNever` to the property in entity configuration.
 I couldn't add it to the `key` definition, but I was allowed to also have a property definition I could set it on.
 i.e.

 ```
 config.HasKey(x => x.Id);
 config.Property(x => x.Id).ValueGeneratedNever();
 ```

 #### Ordering differences
-Because EFCore 2 used to pull things into memory, behaviours often change.
+Because EFCore 2 used to pull things into memory, behaviours were C# like.
+Database ordering isn't always the same :(
 For me, ordering of Includes wasn't behaving consistently.
 Ok, I need to get around that another way, fair enough.
-Another situation was that we had ordering on an early table join, and because it was clientside (EFCore 2) that ordering was generally being preserved in the final projection.
-However, now since that doesn't happen anymore, the DB was allowed to do what it liked and the ordering wasn't consistent anymore.
+Another situation was that we had ordering on an early table join, which was working fine in EFCore 2 because it was clientside.
+EFCore 3 disregarded that OR at least didn't preserve the ordering indicated after further operations, like joins, which is fair enough.

 #### Unit testing
 Catch 22 when unit testing EF queries - I had a query that worked fine in EF but failed in the unit test (NSubstitute, etc) because one of the entites  was null, and while SQL could handle that, C# + Linq couldn't.